dendronhq/handbook/handbook/handbook.company.mission.md

 created: 1618412194244
 ---

-Our mission is to help **people** organize and make sense of any amount information.
+Our mission is to help **people** organize and make sense of any amount of information.

 We are doing this by building the [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) for general knowledge.